Rishi-Rijal/unhide-Nepal-server/README.md

 - Run the server locally with the `.env` configured and ensure the client is pointed to the correct `VITE_API_BASE_URL` when testing end-to-end flows.

 ---

-If you'd like, I can also:
-- add a `dev` script and example `nodemon.json`,
-- or generate a Postman collection / OpenAPI spec from the route files.

-Tell me which follow-up you'd like.